juhp/presentations/fudcon2015-haskell/haskell-good-for-us.md

 - functions are first-class
 - evaluation of expressions rather than\
-  executing instructions
+  executing instructions\
+  (functional vs imperative)

 ## Pure

 - variables and data structures are immutable
-- expressions never have “side effects”
+- expressions do not have “side effects”
 - calling the same function with same args gives same result every time: *deterministic*

 ⇓